Get,

 • Cotton-tipped swabs may cause ear canal irritation.1

 Ear pain is a symptom that can occur due to any of the reasons stated above.
-However, here are a few associated symptoms mentioned which might help you recognise ear pain:
+However, here are a few associated symptoms mentioned that might help you recognize ear pain:

 • Fever